 Sights in Hoi an what to see

-It is difficult to highlight individual attractions in the town of Hoi an, as the entire city itself is an attraction (now in the city 844 officially recognized monuments of historical importance).
+It is difficult to highlight individual attractions in the town of Hoi an, as the entire city itself is an attraction, and at the present time, it 844 officially recognized monument of historical significance.
 Many of the old buildings in the town have preserved such features of traditional architecture rarely seen today in other places: for hundreds of years the facades of the shops are locked at night traditional wooden shutters; the roof of some houses are made of red tiles "Yin and Yang".
 In the rainy season due to high humidity lichens and mosses on the tiles and walls of buildings come alive, painting the walls a bright green color.

 In the city there are attractions that pay and is for the tickets.
-Tickets can be purchased at sales points in the streets for 120 000 VND (the currency of Vietnam, the exchange rate) (2013).
+Tickets can be purchased at sales points in the streets for 120 000 VND (330.99 RUB, see money, Vietnam exchange rate).
 Use of the ticket is not very common: one purchased ticket can be used to visit five places from among all paid sites to choose from: one of four Museum, one old house of three, one traditional Studio or theater hall.
 During sightseeing ticket off coupons, yet it is all not used.
 To visit other sights, it was time to buy a ticket for five visits.
 Detailed information you will get in places of purchase of tickets, and along with the ticket will also receive a card with instructions and a brief description of the attractions (some of them are briefly described below on this page).
 For some houses, not included in the list of paid attractions, their owners can set a small entrance fee.
 And in some places on the streets there are old houses, the owners of which, on the contrary I invite everyone to their home for free for the tour, with the expectation that guests will buy something from the offered goods.

-In addition to explore the attractions of Hoi an, there are also many organized tours of the town and the surrounding area.
+In addition to explore the attractions of Hoi an is also invited a large number of organised tours of the town and the surrounding area.
 They can be purchased in any hotel (at the reception) or travel agencies on the street.
-Among the most popular trip in the marble mountains, visit the ruins of my son, Cycling tours, city tour and silk village of Hoi an, diving or snorkeling tours to Cham island, fishing, cooking lessons (cooking classes), BA na mountain in da Nang. this is the approximate cost of such tours:
+Among the most popular trip in the Marble mountains, visit the ruins of my son, Cycling tours, city tour and silk village of Hoi an, diving or snorkeling tours to Cham island, fishing, cooking lessons (cooking classes), the BA na mountain in da Nang, etc. Here is a rough cost:

 Ruins of my son (My Son sanctuary)